-The Office of Financial Aid will send you a financial aid offer notification when your package is completed.
-New students will receive a paper award offer package in the mail, and continuing students will receive an email to their North Central email account that directs them to Merlin to view financial aid offers.
+The Office of Financial Aid will send you a financial aid offer notification when your offer is completed.
+New students will receive a paper notification in the mail, and continuing students will receive an email to their North Central email account that directs them to Merlin to view financial aid offers.